Tomato Burrata Salad

 Instructions

-- Cut each baguette loaf into 1-inch thick slices.
-Arrange in a single layer on a large baking tray.
-Brush each side with olive oil.
-Then, place on the center rack in the oven and broil on high for 1-2 minutes.
+- Place on the center rack in the oven and broil on high for 1-2 minutes.
 Keep a close eye so they don't burn.
 Flip, and broil again for 1-2 minutes until golden or desired crustiness.
-Set aside.1 baguette
+Set aside.

 - Once the tomatoes have marinated and released some of its juices, place the fresh burrata balls into the center of the serving bowl, surrounding the tomatoes and marinade.
 I like to rip a few burrata balls on the sides for aesthetic taste.3-4 large burrata balls, about 16 ounces each ball